Trusted WordPress tutorials, when you need them most.

 Click to add a new form field

-You can easily drag and drop form fields to move them up and down in the form.
+You can then drag and drop the form fields to rearrange their order.

-Once you have finished editing the form, you can move on to the next step.
+Once you’ve finished customizing the form, you can move on to the next step.

-Step 3: Turn On AJAX Form Submission Feature
+Step 3: Turn On the AJAX Form Submission Feature

 Enable ajax form submission

-Now let’s set up what happens after the form submission.
+Now let’s set up what happens after someone submits the form.

-First, switch to the ‘Confirmation’ tab under settings.
+First, you can switch to the ‘Confirmation’ tab under settings.
 This is where you inform your users that you have received their form submission.

 Confirmation settings